qingtiandalaoye/test_sign_handler/README.md

-This is a example of how to gracefully kill a c++ process.
+This is an example of how to gracefully kill a c++ process.

 1. SIGINT：